Tarbal/TelescopeMount/README.md

 # TelescopeMount

+Third Update of 1/19/21: Clarification of copyright on the updated PID algorithm is now added.
+The license on files pidUpdated.cpp and pidUpdated.h is to be considered separate from the rest of this repository, as is indicated in comments at the top of each file.

 Second Update of 1/19/21: A good starting point for PID settings, assuming you use the updated algorithm, would be P = 20000, I = 1000, and D = 26.
 These are the parameters I use currently.
 Ultimately, however, the optimal values for these parameters will depend on a number of factors, including motor torque, power output, mount resistance to